 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The Nissan 200SX SE-R is so much fun to drive that it's easy to overlook that it's also roomy, practical, quiet and comfortable.
+The Nissan 200SX SE-R falls into the latter category.
+It's a lot of fun to drive.
+It's so much fun to drive that it's easy to overlook that it's also roomy, practical, quiet and comfortable.
 The sportiest model of Nissan's 200SX coupes, the SE-R competes in a world of cars that need to be sporty yet economical, fun to drive yet practical.
 The SE-R walks this tightrope with a balance an enthusiast on a budget can love.

 That edge is broadened by the SE-R's more powerful 2.0-liter engine that revs freely to 7100 rpm.
 This engine is silky smooth and works in concert with a smooth-shifting five-speed gearbox for a great back road driving experience.
 The SE-R's engine produces slightly more torque and nearly the same horsepower as the smaller 1.8-liter engine in the $19,000 Acura Integra LS, and delivers excellent throttle response, particularly in fifth gear.
 The limited-slip front differential puts the SE-R's power to best use by limiting wheelspin when powering around a corner.

 A compact sport coupe should be affordable, practical and fun to drive.
-The term "fun to drive" can mean many things to many people, but we feel one of the defining characteristics is handling.
+The term "fun to drive" can mean different things to different people, but we think handling is one of the defining characteristics.

-It's fun to drive the 200SX SE-R because it can be hustled through a corner with little fear.
-It provides good grip and, important, responds predictably.
-One or two other cars in this class may offer quicker acceleration and trendier styling, but the 200SX SE-R boasts more interior space, a quieter cabin and very good handling.
-And, best of all, it costs less.
-It's a great combination.
+Nissan's 200SX SE-R is fun to drive because it can be hustled through corners with confidence.
+It provides good grip and, even more important, responds in a predictable fashion.
+One or two other cars in this class may offer quicker acceleration and trendier styling, but the 200SX SE-R boasts more interior space, a quieter cabin and crisp handling.
+Best of all, it costs less.
+That's a great combination.

-The SE model is affordable, practical and comfortable, but is short on the power and suspension tweaks that make the SE-R so entertaining.
-The basic 200SX is even more affordable, but is relatively spartan.
+The SE model is affordable, practical and comfortable, but doesn't offer the bigger engine and the suspension tweaks that make the SE-R so entertaining.
+The basic 200SX is even more affordable, but is relatively Spartan.

 The real test for a compact sports coupe is whether it can keep its owner smiling for several years.
-We think the SE-R's unique blend of virtues will do just that.
+With its nice blend of virtues, we think enthusiasts will find happiness in the Nissan 200SX SE-R.